Party wall notice

 Importance of a Party Wall Agreement

 The importance of the party-wall agreement lies in its ability to provide a clear and unambiguous record of the agreed-upon terms between the parties.
-This can help to avoid disputes or misunderstandings that may arise during or after the work is completed and can also provide a basis for legal action in the event that one party breaches the terms of the party wall agreement.
+This can prevent disputes or misunderstandings, especially in cases involving excavating within 6 metres of an adjoining property.
+They may arise during or after the work.
+It can also provide a basis for legal action if one party breaks the terms of the party wall agreement.

 Party Wall Award